wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-quickly.md

 There is a massive amount of information about Azure.
 YouTube videos and the <a target="_blank" href="https://wilsonmar.github.io/azure-certifications/">certification courses</a> they promote only scratch the surface of all that is needed to get an enterprise up and running.

-PROTIP: Here, all in one page, are <strong>hands-on</strong> steps to use the <a href="#Automation">automation</a> I created to build Azure for a whole global enterprise, to minimize manual toil and add secure practices and mechanisms within workflows.
+PROTIP: Here, all in one page, are <strong>hands-on</strong> steps to introduce the <a href="#Automation">automation</a> created to build Azure for a whole global enterprise, to minimize manual toil and add secure practices and mechanisms within workflows.

 <a target="_blank" href="https://youtu.be/lwReERW_Pqo"><img align="left" alt="youtube-1024x721.png" width="50" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1696234162/youtube-1024x721_ful6ky.png"><strong>Click here for a <strong>step-by-step</strong> 1-minute YouTube video</strong></a> (with no sound) about the <strong>sequence of work</strong> to setup a whole enterprise with Azure technologies in the cloud: